 Mark Westerman founded Intrinsic LifeSciences (ILS) in 2006 along with Drs.
-Tomas Ganz and Elizabeta Nemeth, and served as President & CEO until his passing.
+Tomas Ganz and Elizabeta Nemeth, and has served as President & CEO since.
+After postdoctoral research at Scripps Institution of Oceanography and as a National Research Council Fellow to NOAA, he built and directed an internationally recognized marine biotechnology program focused on advanced vaccine and diagnostics technologies.

 Mark Westerman’s Selected Publications: